 Is Addyi Just a Pink Viagra?

 Don't get caught up in all the specifics, however.
 The takeaway from all of this?
-Addyi works in the brain and many of it's side effects, like dizziness and drowsiness, are due to it's central nervous system action, too.
+Addyi works in the brain and many of its side effects, like dizziness and drowsiness, are due to its central nervous system action there, too.

 Is Addyi Effective?

 The answer to this question may depend upon who you ask.

 The effectiveness of Addyi was evaluated in three 24-week clinical trials in 2,400 premenopausal women with HSDD.
 On average, taking Addyi increased the number of satisfying sexual events by 0.5 to 1 additional event per month over placebo.
 Roughly 10% more (10 out of every 100) Addyi-treated patients than placebo-treated patients reported meaningful improvements in satisfying sexual events, sexual desire or distress.

 But a study in JAMA Internal Medicine found that effectiveness was even lower: treatment with Addyi, on average, resulted in only one-half additional satisfying sexual event per month while significantly increasing the risk of some troublesome side effects, like:

 However, there may be a certain subset of women who have success with Addyi to boost their libido.
 Discuss with your doctor if a trial of Addyi is a wise option for you.